-Narrowing down your elopement location to Los Angeles doesn’t feel like much progress.
+Narrowing down your elopement location to Los Angeles isn’t as much progress as you might think.
 It’s nearly impossible to decide where to elope with the multitude of options within LA county alone.
 Do I want a beach elopement?
 Which beach do I choose, Malibu or Santa Monica?
 Which Malibu beach?
-I knew I had to write this post after one too many brides came to me stressed about where to have their Los Angeles elopement.
+I knew I had to write this post after realizing how many brides came to me stressed about where to have their Los Angeles elopement.
 In my time as a Los Angeles elopement photographer, I’ve shot throughout the city in several different environments.
 I can’t go into detail about every spot on the coast where the light is just right or every park with gorgeous greenery perfect to exchange vows but I can happily throw in a few of my personal favorites.
 Here are the places I’d jump to shoot in as a part of any Los Angeles elopement!

 Los Angeles Beach Elopement

 The Pacific coast is filled with incredible locations for an elopement, and southern California is no exception.
 With beaches rivaling the Mediterranean, it’s easy to see why a couple would choose the shores of Malibu for their elopement.
-Being a frequent visitor of SoCal myself, I’ve had the opportunity to shoot at several beaches all alone California’s long coastline.
+Being a frequent visitor of SoCal myself, I’ve had the opportunity to shoot at several beaches all along California’s coastline.
 These two, outside of Orange County, are my absolute favorite.
 Although this may not be the right choice for someone with more tropical tastes, it serves as a stunning backdrop for anyone who loves the Pacific Coast.
-These are my favorite ones I’ve been able to shoot at so far!
+Here are my favorite LA beaches perfect for an elopement!

 I hesitated when asked to do a Santa Monica couples shoot.
 I’m all about shooting what’s real and authentic, and the Santa Monica pier seemed a little too cheesy.
 What I got instead was perfect lighting, beautiful ocean views, and a super fun atmosphere.
 Above all, any Los Angeles elopement at sunset means golden light and a stunning backdrop.
 Adding sand between your toes and glassy water makes Santa Monica hard to pass up, especially for a beach person.
-Throughout the session, the light only got better and better as the harsher yellow light turned into a sweet golden glow.
+Throughout the session, the light only got better and better as the harsh sunlight turned into a sweet golden glow.
 I never thought, as a Los Angeles elopement photographer, I’d be shooting here but I’m so glad I did.
-I recommend a Santa Monica elopement for any couple that doesn’t mind being surrounded by other people and that loves the beach.
+I recommend a Santa Monica elopement for any couple that doesn’t mind being surrounded by other people and that loves a fun day at the beach.

 West Los Angeles Elopement